 My research is driven by a concern with social justice and an interest in questions of how social policies are made and the consequences they have for people.
-It focuses on the intersection of government redistribution, social policies, and inequality.
-My research concentrates on two main types of equity-related policies: rental housing and state-level redistribution via taxes and spending.
+It focuses on the causes and consequences of policies that disproportionately affect vulnerable populations.
+My current research centers on two main types of equity-related policies: rental housing and state-level redistribution via taxes and spending.
 In order to answer questions related to these topics, I rely on interdisciplinary theoretical frameworks and, usually though not exclusively, econometric tools of analysis.

 The first branch of my research examines the political context and consequences of landlord-tenant laws.
 My ongoing research agenda on unsubsidized rental housing focuses on two interrelated questions.
 First, why do states adopt particular landlord-tenant laws?
 Second, how do landlord-tenant laws and their enforcement influence renter and housing market outcomes?
-A key line of inquiry is whether renters are really better off, in terms of affordability, eviction rates, and housing quality, in states with stricter legal protections.
-Another line of research explores issues surrounding source of income discrimination, when landlords refuse to rent to prospective renters because they receive government assistance, usually in the form of housing choice vouchers ("Section 8").
+With CSU colleagues, I am exploring issues surrounding source of income discrimination, which is when landlords refuse to rent to prospective renters because they receive government assistance, usually in the form of housing choice vouchers ("Section 8").
 We ask how this discrimination shapes renters' housing decisions as well as the political context of anti-discrimination laws, particularly those adopted by cities.
+This team is also exploring the reasons for adoption and consequences of criminal activity nuisance laws in Cuyahoga County.

 The second branch of my research concerns state-level redistribution.
 Current projects explore how states change their redistributive policies when unemployment increases and the effect of the Earned Income Tax Credit (EITC) on health and income inequality.
 My research agenda on state-level redistribution will continue to examine the impact of redistributive tax and spending policies on social and economic inequality to provide evidence-based solutions for policymakers concerned with rising inequality.